monktastic/hackmd/spirituality/nonduality.md

 > In a place called Bodhgaya [...] he finally discovered what he was looking for: a fundamental awareness that was unchanging, indestructible, and infinite in scope.

+---

+Rupert Spira:

+> Just as empty space, before anything appears in it, cannot be agitated, for there is nothing there which could do so, our essential self or being, before the arising of any experience, contains nothing in itself, other than itself, which could possibly disturb it.

+> And just as the condition of empty space does not change when objects appear within it, so the nature of our essential self remains the same during any experience, irrespective of its content.

+> Nothing ever happens to awareness.
+It is never changed, moved or harmed by any experience, just as a screen is never stained or tarnished by the content of a movie.
+Awareness is always in the same transparent, luminous, spacious, welcoming condition.

+---

+Angelo Dilullo: